pdee/pdee/doc/commands-python-mode.rst

 py-execute-file-python-switch
 -----------------------------
 Send file to a Python interpreter.
-Ignores default of `py-shell-switch-buffers-on-execute-p', uses it with value "non-nil"
+Ignores default of `py-switch-buffers-on-execute-p', uses it with value "non-nil"

 py-execute-file-python-noswitch
 -------------------------------
 Send file to a Python interpreter.
-Ignores default of `py-shell-switch-buffers-on-execute-p', uses it with value "nil"
+Ignores default of `py-switch-buffers-on-execute-p', uses it with value "nil"

 py-execute-file-python-dedicated
 --------------------------------